element-hq/element-android/CONTRIBUTING.md

 ## Android Studio settings

 Please set the "hard wrap" setting of Android Studio to 160 chars, this is the setting we use internally to format the source code (Menu `Settings/Editor/Code Style` then `Hard wrap at`).
-Please ensure that your using the project formatting rules (which are in the project at .idea/codeStyles/), and format the file before committing them.
+Please ensure that you're using the project formatting rules (which are in the project at .idea/codeStyles/), and format the file before committing them.

 ### Template